-Case study 1:
+Case study 1

-Rob's FSP denied his motor vehicle claim because it did not believe Rob had been truthful about the circumstances surrounding the loss of his vehicle.
-Rob lodged a dispute with FOS.
+Rob's financial firm denied his motor vehicle claim because it did not believe Rob had been truthful about the circumstances surrounding the loss of his vehicle.
+Rob lodged a complaint with FOS.

-When it investigated the claim, the FSP interviewed Malcolm, whose comments indicated that Rob may have had a hand in his vehicle's disappearance.
-The FSP did not want to share the transcript of Malcolm's interview with Rob because it believed that Rob may attempt to intimidate Malcolm into changing his version of events.
-The FSP asked FOS to agree that special circumstances applied to the document.
+When it investigated the claim, the financial firm interviewed Malcolm, whose comments indicated that Rob may have had a hand in his vehicle's disappearance.
+The financial firm did not want to share the transcript of Malcolm's interview with Rob because it believed that Rob may attempt to intimidate Malcolm into changing his version of events.
+The financial firm asked FOS to agree that special circumstances applied to the document.

-We said that we would not compel the FSP to share this information with Rob.
+We said that we would not compel the financial firm to share this information with Rob.
 However, we decided that special circumstances would not apply to the document because:

-- The FSP could not show that there may have been repercussions for Malcolm if his version of events was released to Rob.
-For example, there had been no threats made against Malcolm or his family. - The FSP did not suggest any alternative way that it could present the information so that Rob could see and respond to it. - The information was very important to the issues in dispute, and if Rob could not respond to the comments then his side of the story would have been prejudiced.
+The financial firm could not show that there may have been repercussions for Malcolm if his version of events was released to Rob.
+For example, there had been no threats made against Malcolm or his family.

+The financial firm did not suggest any alternative way that it could present the information so that Rob could see and respond to it.

+The information was very important to the issues in complaint, and if Rob could not respond to the comments then his side of the story would have been prejudiced.

-In these circumstances, we decided that allowing special circumstances would be contrary to procedural fairness and our commitment to dealing with disputes fairly and transparently.
-We let the FSP know that if it wanted to rely on the information contained in the transcript of Malcolm's interview, it would need to share the document with Rob.
+In these circumstances, we decided that allowing special circumstances would be contrary to procedural fairness and our commitment to dealing with complaints fairly and transparently.
+We let the financial firm know that if it wanted to rely on the information contained in the transcript of Malcolm's interview, it would need to share the document with Rob.

-Case study 2:
+Case study 2

 Judith owns a small business which suffered a loss when a fire severely damaged the business premises.
 She made an insurance claim for stock loss, shop refit and business interruption.
-The FSP had suspicions about how the fire started and denied the claim.
+The financial firm had suspicions about how the fire started and denied the claim.